Congo delays announcing results of presidential election

 - 3 killed, 4 injured in California bowling alley shooting VIEW

+As regulations say only the electoral commission can announce election results, the church did name the winner.
 The government has already cut internet access across the vast Central African country to prevent any speculation on social media about who might have won the election.

+Congo faces what could be its first democratic, peaceful transfer of power since independence from Belgium in 1960.
+Election observers and the opposition have raised concerns about voting irregularities as the country chooses a successor to longtime ruler Kabila, although a landslide win by one of the opposition candidates could remove any doubts that the election was skewed to the ruling party’s candidate.

+The United States and the African Union, among others, have urged Congo to release results that reflect the true will of the people.
+The U.S. has threatened sanctions against those who undermine the democratic process.
+Western election observers were not invited to watch the vote.